Where there's a WiL, there's a way

 In 2021, Women in Lymphoma will be encouraging the involvement of leading men in lymphoma, as champions of change, to work with WiL on initiatives to identify and reduce barriers which may prevent women choosing or being for a leadership path in lymphoma.

-Women in Lymphoma is seeking to harness the potential of all emerging lymphoma leaders, both male and female for the improvement of lymphoma research and patient care.
+With the enabling support of Lymphoma Australia www.lymphoma.org.au Women in Lymphoma seeks to harness the potential of all emerging lymphoma leaders - both male and female - for the improvement of lymphoma research and patient care.

-· Join WiL around the world in our 4th live educational webinar series
+· Join WiL around the world in our 7th live and free educational webinar series

 with leading and emerging WiL presenting and discussing challenging aspects

 · Free sessions on Zoom open to all clinicians, researchers and educators

 in lymphoma, industry and associated fields.

 · Registration for each session via registration links below